stablekernel/aqueduct/source/docs/tut/executing-queries.md

 So far, we have bound methods, bodies, and path variables to operation methods in `QuestionController`.
 You can also bind query parameters and headers, too.

-The operation method selected by an `HTTPController` subclass is determined by only the bound HTTP method and path variables.
+The operation method selected by an `RESTController` subclass is determined by only the bound HTTP method and path variables.
 Other types of binding - body, query, and header - don't impact which operation method gets selected for an operation.
 If one of these three kinds of bindings is not available in a request, a 400 Bad Request response is sent and the method is not called.
 In practice, this means that you shouldn't have separate operation methods for different variations of body, query and header bindings.

 We'll allow the `getAllQuestions` method to take a query parameter named `contains`.
 If this query parameter is part of the request, we'll filter the questions on whether or not that question contains some substring.
 In `question_controller.dart`, update this method by adding an optional parameter named `containsSubstring`: